This site is full of FREE ebooks - Project Gutenberg Australia

 garment yet leave it in no man’s path?

-strings of the lyre, but who shall command the skylark not to sing?
+the strings of the lyre, but who shall command the skylark not to

-the chains which you at the dawn of your understanding have fastened
+break the chains which you at the dawn of your understanding have

-though its links glitter in the sun and dazzle your eyes.
+chains, though its links glitter in the sun and dazzle your

 If it is an unjust law you would abolish, that law was written with